CompFashion/FashionReGen/README.md

 ![framework.png](framework.png)
 _Yujuan Ding, Yunshan Ma, Wenqi Fan, Yige Yao, Tat-Seng Chua, and Qing Li.
 2024.
 FashionReGen: LLM-Empowered Fashion Report Generation.
 In Companion Proceedings of the ACM Web Conference 2024 (WWW '24).
 Association for Computing Machinery, New York, NY, USA, 991–994. https://doi.org/10.1145/3589335.3651232_

 ## Getting Started
+### Key Steps for Report Generation
+1. Prepare catwalk images.
+You can also download the example data from google drive, see details in Dataset section below.
+2. Edit constants.py.
+3. Create a **key.yaml** for api_key.
-Run [main.py](main.py) to implement the entire pipeline.
+4. Run [main.py](main.py) to implement the entire pipeline.

 It will use the following codes and their functions are listed below:
 ### Settings
 [constants.py](constants.py) contains all the settings. **Edit this file to customize for your specific needs before running.**
 ### Tagging